CartoDB/carto-vl/docs/guides/06-aggregations.md

 ```

 **Note:**
 `clusterCount` is the number of points aggregated inside each cluster.
-We will take a more thorough look at clustered functions in the next section.
+You'll know more about these clustered functions in the next section.

->**Tip**: When you are visualizing a high density of points, it is likely that the symbols in your visualization overlap.
-Changing the resolution is an effective way to improve the visualization, particularly at low zoom levels, since all points in a cell are summarized into clustered symbology.
+>**Tip**: if you are using a lot of points in your visualization and the current symbols overlap, changing the resolution can be a way to improve the rendering, specially in a low zoom level, because you'll get less points by clustering them.
 The resolution is always a balance between spatial accuracy and readability.

 ### Clustering aggregations
-The last group of aggregation functions are clusters, which are related to the previous concept of resolution and its spatial aggregations.
+The last group of aggregation functions is the one about clusters, which are related to the previous concept of resolution and its spatial aggregations.

 This is the set of available operations, pretty similar to the corresponding `global` and `viewport`, which are:
 - `clusterMin`